top of page

 At this point, round gowns still had trains, and the skirt was gathered all around the waist.
 Later in the decade it tended to be gathered only at the back of the dress.
 But speaking of the waist, where did that sit?

 We know from a complaint by a seamstress/tailor that the waist rose from the natural waistline to the empire waistline somewhere between 1793-1795.
-Some say it hadn't risen by 1794, but fashion plates from the time do show high waists.
+Some say it had not risen by 1794, but fashion plates from the time do show higher waists.

-So, Jane's waistline was possible at the natural position at the start of 1794 and probably had risen (not quite as high as the empire) by the end of the year.
+So, Jane's waistline was possibly at the natural position at the start of 1794 and perhaps had risen (not quite as high as the empire) by the end of the year.

 Thankfully due to the enduring popularity of Austen and her wonderful family members who compiled and shared her letters (not her awful sister who burnt so many of them!), we have much fodder for consideration and little tidbits which help us better picture what people wore back then.
 Including sleeve length.